PatrickBaus/tinkerforge_async/README.md

 ### Design Changes
 - Only Python 3 is supported (3.7+)
  - Replaced threads with an async event loop
  - Completely rewritten how responses from bricks/bricklets work.
-All setters now have a `response_expected` parameter, which when set to true will make the function call either return `True` or raise an error.
-There are no `set_response_expected()` functions any more.
+All setters now have a `response_expected` parameter, which is set to `True` by default.
+If there is an error when calling the function, it will then raise an exception - either an `AttributeError` if the function is unknown, or a `ValueError` if one or more parameters are invalid.

    Old style:
    ```python